 Get the structure on paper:

 Now that you have all the necessary information, it is time to bring things on paper.
 Chalk-out complete lists of sections with a description of the content.
-Also, list the features to include on the site including accounts, newsletters, social networking, commenting, signups etc.
+Also, list the features to include on the site including accounts, newsletters, social networking, commenting, signups, etc.

 It’s time to create the wireframes for your site.
-Wireframes represent the simple line drawing that highlight the placement of elements on the site.
+Wireframes represent the simple line drawing that highlights the placement of elements on the site.
 This is important as it helps you as well as the client to get a feel for different elements and see what functionalities may be placed at center spaces to attract more traffic.

 Ok, here we are specifically talking about an aesthetic aspect of designing.
-Once you have the wireframes and the client is happy, you can proceed to design aspect.
+Once you have the wireframes and the client is happy, you can proceed to the design aspect.

-Adobe Photoshop is one of the most popular and high-utility tools that may come handy at this stage.
+Adobe Photoshop is one of the most popular and high-utility tools that may come in handy at this stage.
 Try out some simple yet elegant designs and try to restrain from cluttering designs.
 Keep the basics, usability, and functionality of the design intact at all times.

 Create Web Pages

 Once you have the web design, it’s time to transform those images into real web pages using HTML or CSS.
-You will either need services of a professional developer (the coding guy) or you can use drag-and-drop software like Adobe Dreamweaver to get things done yourself.
+You will either need the services of a professional developer (the coding guy) or you can use drag-and-drop software like Adobe Dreamweaver to get things done yourself.

 Get it launched:

 Once you are done with the web pages, the coding guy can get them to read with the CMS system.
-While at the backstage, you will need to buy a domain and hosting for the site.
+While backstage, you will need to buy a domain and hosting for the site.
 Once you have it, you can test the site initially and afterward let it go live.